 The company entered into a partnership with GP Strategies to analyze the RCM and PM programs to identify high-performance areas and opportunities for improvement.
 To gain a comprehensive understanding of the RCM program, information was analyzed from:

-- Maximo and facility technical/engineering documents
+- Facility technical/engineering documents

 - Piping and instrumentation diagrams (P&IDs)